Anti-Hungarian sentiment: Calea Neamului

-Calea Neamului (“Way of the Nation”) (sometimes translated as Path of the People) is a Romanian nationalist organisation, often linked with far-right, neo-legionary elements.
+Calea Neamului is a Romanian nationalist organisation, often linked with far-right, neo-legionary elements.
 Its leadership includes Mihai Tîrnoveanu, who acts as its president.
-The organisation is closely associated with Frăția Ortodoxă (“Orthodox Brotherhood”), another nationalist / religious-nationalist group.
+The organisation is closely associated with Frăția Ortodoxă, another nationalist / religious-nationalist group.
 Calea Neamului frames itself as defending the Romanian national identity, the Romanian Orthodox faith, and “the legacy of Romanian heroes.”
 It also mobilises around memory, history, and commemorations (especially related to Romanian military history).